 *Students who choose to complete a written or production thesis must apply to the departmental graduate studies committee for approval.
 Please see Options A and B below for thesis procedures and guidelines.

-Note on production courses: A maximum of nine credits in film or media production may be counted toward the degree, with the approval of the candidate’s graduate adviser.
+Note on production courses: A maximum of nine credits in film or media production may be counted toward the degree, with the approval of the candidate’s graduate advisor.
 Graduate independent study in film or media production is only granted with permission of the instructor and program coordinator.

 Note: Students who elect Option A or B below should maintain a 3.7 GPA or higher.
 Satisfactory completion of one of the following three options: